Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 1. Are all nodes working?

    Check that the Alluxio cluster is healthy.
-You can check the web user interface at `http://MasterHost:19999` to see if the masters and workers are working correctly from a browser.
+You can check the web user interface at `http://<master hostname>:19999` to see if the masters is reachable from a browser.
-   Alternatively, you can run `bin/alluxio fsadmin report` to collect similar information from the console.
+   Similarly, workers can be reached by clicking on the "workers" tab of the Alluxio master UI or by navigating to `http://<worker hostname>:30000/` Alternatively, run `bin/alluxio fsadmin report` to collect similar information from the console.
-   Important metrics to verify if any nodes are out of service are the number of lost workers and the last heartbeat time.
+   Both the web interfaces and command-line output contain metrics to verify if any nodes are out of service and the last known heartbeat times.

 1. Are short-circuit operations working?

-   If the compute application is running co-located with Alluxio workers, check that the application is performing short-circuit reads and writes with its local Alluxio worker.
+   If a compute application is running co-located with Alluxio workers, check that the application is performing short-circuit reads and writes with its local Alluxio worker.
-   Monitor the metrics values for `cluster.BytesReadRemoteThroughput` and `cluster.BytesReadLocalThroughput` while the application is running (Metrics can be viewed through `alluxio fsadmin report metrics`. ).
+   Monitor the metrics values for `cluster.BytesReadRemoteThroughput` and `cluster.BytesReadLocalThroughput` while the application is running (Metrics can be viewed through `alluxio fsadmin report metrics`).
    If the local throughput is zero or significantly lower than the remote alluxio read throughput, the compute application is likely not interfacing with a local Alluxio worker.
-   The Alluxio client uses hostname matching to discover a local Alluxio worker;
+   The Alluxio client uses hostname matching to determine the existence of a local Alluxio worker.
-   check that the client and worker use the same hostname string.
+   Check that the client and worker use the same hostname string.
    Configuring `alluxio.user.hostname` and `alluxio.worker.hostname` sets the client and worker hostnames respectively.